-(1) Net Income target and results include the impact of any acquisitions during 2017.
-The Net Income results exclude gains/losses on sale of divested business lines, costs associated with the separation of Apergy, benefits of the Tax Cuts and Jobs Act and rightsizing and other costs.
+(1) Net Income target and results include the impact of any acquisitions during 2018.
+The Net Income results exclude benefits of the Tax Cuts and Jobs Act (the "Tax Reform Act") and rightsizing and other costs.

-(2) EBITDA refers to earnings before interest, taxes, depreciation and amortization.
-The EBITDA results exclude gains/losses on sale of divested business lines and rightsizing and other costs.
+(2) EBIT refers to earnings before interest and taxes.
+The EBIT results exclude gains/losses on sale of divested business lines and rightsizing and other costs.